bilaljmal/docs-tutorial-template/docs/source/technical.rst

 ==========================

 This project is a modern web application built using **Python 13** and the **Django 5.1.1** web framework.
 It leverages Docker Compose to create a reproducible development and production environment, ensuring that the application runs consistently across different platforms.
+I also used the apikey authentication to allow user to easily integrate with their ERP and point of sales.
 Key Components
 ===============